home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

 ### Preparing for a backup

 1. Before creating a backup, check if you can reduce the size of the backup.
-   - Check if your configuration directory contains a large database file, to check that go to **{% my system_health title="Settings > System > Repairs -> ... -> System Information" %}** and look for the "Estimated Database Size (MiB)" under the "Recorder" section.
+   - Check if your configuration directory contains a large database file.
+Go to **{% my system_health title="Settings > System > Repairs" %}**.
+From the three dot menu, select **System information** and under the **Recorder** section, look for the **Estimated Database Size (MiB)**.
-   - See the [`recorder`](/integrations/recorder/) integration page for options to keep your database data down to a size that won't cause issues.
+   - By default, the data is kept for 10 days.
+If you have modified that to a longer period, check the [`recorder`](/integrations/recorder/) integration page for options to keep your database data down to a size that won't cause issues.
    - Note the keep days, purge interval, and include/exclude options.
    - If you have add-ons installed that you no longer use, uninstall those add-ons.
 Some add-ons require quite a bit of space.
-2. Delete all old and unneeded backups.
+2. Old backups are not included in the backup.
+However, while you are here, you could delete all old and unneeded backups.

 ### Making a backup from the UI